ctron/dentrassi.de/content/2021/01/08/2021-01-08-rusty-frontend-patternfly-yew.md

 If you are a fan of Rust and allergic to JavaScript as well, you might appreciate Yew and maybe the [Patternfly components for Yew](https://github.com/ctron/patternfly-yew).
 You can take a quick look at [the quickstart application](https://github.com/ctron/patternfly-yew-quickstart), or direct your browser to [the running version](https://ctron.github.io/patternfly-yew-quickstart/) of that.

-I was able to not only able parse the ancient HTML 3-ish output of our booking system, but also able to provide a decent API and state of the art web frontend.
+I was able to not only parse the ancient HTML 3-ish output of our booking system, but also able to provide a decent API and state-of-the-art web frontend.
 All using the same programming language, re-using my Rust experience and even data structures and code between frontend and backend.
 Fixing my original problem with truly small service.

 While you already can do quite a lot, the Patternfly Yew components are far from complete.
 A bunch of components and properties are still missing.
-As needed I will be adding new features over time, but contributions are always welcome 😉
+As needed, I will be adding new features over time, but contributions are always welcome 😉

 ## See also